DoomsdayDevice/datagram/README.md

 # Datagram
-App for a Telegram competition.
+App made for the March Telegram competition.
 Implemented with no libraries, only native JS.

 Some features:
     * data is displayed using the \<canvas\>